 (In case you missed it, click here for Part 1)

-Unfortunately, this portion will reveal facts about myself that I’m not comfortable sharing, at all.
-But it is a tale that must be told because sadly it applies to more of us (African Americans) than we care to admit.
+Unfortunately, the following will reveal facts about myself that I’m not comfortable sharing, at all.
+Still, it is a tale that must be told because sadly it applies to more of us (African Americans) than we care to admit.

 So let’s get into it and hold on tight because I’m coming out swinging…